stairlin/kargo/README.md

 ## Internal design

 Kargo piggyback on the powerful Go [I/O library](https://golang.org/pkg/io/) to keep the memory and disk footprint minimal.
-In most cases, the data is being streamed from the source to the storage with no or minimal internal buffering.
+In most cases, data is being streamed from the source to the storage with no or minimal internal buffering.
 There are plugins, such as `cipher` that must work data by chunks for obvious reasons, so it will use a small buffer.

 It is worth noting that most `Source` plugins cannot stream data right away, Indeed, they have to create a temporary file that contains the backup before. `postgres` is currently the only plugin that can stream data directly, thanks to `pg_dump`.